Skip to main content

 • Don’t change just because you switch supplier or tariff.

-To improve your EPC, you need to change the fabric and systems of your home – insulation, heating, controls, solar, etc. See 27 Ways to Improve Your EPC Rating for a full roadmap.
+To improve your EPC, you need to change the fabric and systems of your home – insulation, heating, controls, solar, etc. See 27 Ways to Improve Your EPC Rating for a full roadmap, and check what funding you can claim in our home energy grants guide before you pay for any of it.

 When can green tariffs still help?